dswd/vpncloud/performance.md

 * VpnCloud achieves over 850 MBit/s with default MTU settings.
 * In encrypted mode, VpnCloud reaches over 800 MBit/s with default MTU settings.
 * VpnCloud adds about 70µs to the latency.
-* Encryption adds an additional latency up to 20µs depending on the packet size.
+* Encryption adds an additional latency up to 20µs.